SAP-samples/ariba-extensibility-samples/topics/apis/ariba-api-from-abap/README.md

 # Consume Ariba APIs from ABAP

-In this sample you will learn how to consume Ariba APIs using classical ABAP objects.
+In this sample you will learn how to consume SAP Ariba APIs using classical ABAP objects.

 The SAP Ariba APIs allows creating integrations between applications/services/machines.
 The APIs are commonly used to extend the capabilities of SAP Ariba, e.g. extend approval process, interact with invoices, or it can just be to retrieve transactional/analytical data from the SAP Ariba realm (instance).